There are many pointless gender-specific products out there, but vitamins indeed aren't one of them.

 These are daily requirements developed by the National Academies of Sciences, Engineering, and Medicine, and they help to set the nutritional guidelines in the US.

-Nevertheless, a woman's demand for calcium intake, for example, increases as she grows older because bones in the female body lose density faster than men's.
+Adequate calcium intake, along with other nutrients like vitamin D, supports bone health.
+Nevertheless, a woman's demand for calcium intake, for example, increases significantly in adult women because bone health in the female body loses density faster than men's.

 Men’s vs Women’s Vitamins